rchung95/PokedexVueJs/README.md

 Vue.component('poke-table', pokeTable);
 ```

+3. Easily forgotten mistake

+Within the input field, I can enter a number and it would be used to calculate the pokemon's stats.
+However one problem I faced is when I wanted to change the level of the pokemon... let's say from 1 to 100, my HP stat would skyrocket to the 10000s.
+After about 10 minutes of checking out my JS code, I realized that I made a very forgetful and common mistake.
+I thought that the number I input would be of type ```Int```, however it is actually of type ```String```.
+I fixed this by surround the value with ```parseInt()``` to make it of type ```Int```.

 ## Bugs that needs to be fix
-- When opening up the modal.
-The initial value is set to the previous stats of another Pokemon when hovering closely
+- ~~When opening up the modal.
+The initial value is set to the previous stats of another Pokemon when hovering closely~~
+  - Fixed using variableOfChart.destroy();

 ## Resources I used to learn
 - [Grid Component](https://vuejs.org/v2/examples/grid-component.html)